 According to the Washington Post, in addition to depression and anxiety, neurofeedback is currently being used to treat a number of other conditions including attention deficit disorder, attention deficit/hyperactivity disorder, addiction, autism spectrum disorder, chronic fatigue, learning disabilities, obsessive-compulsive disorder, post-traumatic stress disorder, tics and seizures, and traumatic brain injuries.
 This wide application spectrum is part of the reason I was drawn to the treatment.
 I wondered if some of my brain’s problematic tendencies might be attributed to conditions beyond depression and anxiety.
 Could neurofeedback be a complete 60,000-mile service for the price of an oil change?

-Anyone who has suffered from mental illness knows how important hope is during the search for solutions.
 To be clear, I made a deliberate choice to be hopeful about neurofeedback’s possibilities.
 I think anyone who has ever suffered from a mental illness knows how important hope is during the often long and frustrating search for solutions.
 People’s responses to the “tried-and-tested” treatments vary.
 It’s not unusual for those treatments to fail, or at least, to not fully succeed.
 Even after 60-plus years of ever-increasing use, antidepressants and their efficacy remain a debated topic.
 Indeed, researchers continue to attempt to answer the most basic questions, like why people get depression.
 Brain science remains so fluid that I’m surprised no one has written a book called “Fifty Shades of Grey Matter” yet.

 Those who question neurofeedback’s potency point to a lack of conclusive evidence that its effects are permanent, or even long lasting, after treatment has ceased.
 This is a fair critique and much more research needs to be done in order to figure out what exactly neurofeedback is accomplishing.
 But my experiences with psychotropic medication have shown similar problems.
 I started on paroxetine (the Paxil generic) in my 20s.
 It abruptly stopped working in my 30s—while I was taking it—and I slogged through five other medication trials before I found an effective replacement.
 Since then, paroxetine has been identified as having anti-cholinergic effects, which can include cognitive impairment and memory loss.

 At the same time, the pharmacological revolution has stifled interest in electrophysiology for decades, as Dr. Bessel van der Kolk notes in his 2014 book The Body Keeps The Score.
 An additional challenge lies in the lack of available grant money for studies.
 Dr. Mary Lee Esty, who has researched and practiced neurofeedback in Maryland for 25 years, told Quartz that she’s had to self-fund several research projects.
 As she put it, “How else was it going to get done?”
-Those who question neurofeedback’s potency point to a lack of conclusive evidence.

 Today, neurofeedback research is on the upswing.
 Most studies to date have examined its use in treating ADHD in children.
 Other studies heralded as promising by neurofeedback advocates have failed to convince skeptics either because they weren’t large enough or because they weren’t a double-blind, randomized controlled trial—the so-called “gold standard” for new treatments.
 However, outcomes are solid enough that in 2012, the American Academy of Pediatrics approved biofeedback as a Level 1 “best support” treatment option for children with ADHD.